aospapp/aosp/platform_testing/libraries/flicker/README.md

 ## Running Tests

 The tests can be run as any other Android JUnit tests. `frameworks/base/tests/FlickerTests` uses the library to test common UI transitions.
-Run `atest FlickerTest` to execute these tests.
+Run `atest FlickerTests` to execute these tests.

 ---